arir2001/projectfour/README.md

   - Basic blog and comment features without the additional layers of user roles or testimonials.

 ### Summary of Differences
-My project extends the functionality of the reference project by adding a `Testimonial` model, role-based access control, and enhanced admin features.
+My project extends the functionality of the reference project by adding a `Testimonial` model, role-based access control, and enhanced font-end admin features.
 The reference project is simpler, focusing primarily on the blog and comment system without these additional features.

-My project has a more comprehensive structure and user interaction model, but it doesn’t include a `Reply` model as I previously mentioned.
-My apologies for that error.
-Instead, my key differentiator is the inclusion of testimonials and more robust user roles.
+My project has a more comprehensive structure and user interaction model.